-Q. How can I apply to be a part of Income Property?
-If you’re interested in being a part of Income Property, click here to get all of the details.
+Q. How can I apply to be a part of one of your shows?
+If you’re interested in being a part of any one of my shows, click here to fill out a casting registration form.
 Good luck!

-Q. How long do the renos take on the show?
-Renos generally take about 3-4 weeks and the homeowners need to be available for camera for 8 days.
+Q. How long do the renovations take on the shows?
+Renovations generally take about 3-4 weeks and the homeowners need to be available for camera for approximately 4- 8 days.

-Q. Do the homeowners on Income Property get to keep the furniture?
+Q. Do the homeowners on your shows get to keep the furniture?
 Usually, no. Unless it’s a furnished, executive rental, the furniture and artwork are just used for staging.
 We do give homeowners photos of the staged space to use in their rental listings.